How can I defend against a lawsuit from a debt collector?

 Answer:

-If you owe the money, it is difficult to defend, other than by declaring bankruptcy - but that is a drastic step.
-In that case you would want to consult a local bankruptcy lawyer.
+If you owe the debt, defending against it is challenging, and declaring bankruptcy is a drastic option.
+In such a case, consult a local bankruptcy lawyer.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.